jamesshore/simplebuild/README.md

 - When creating a module, the options and parameters need a lot of checking.
 Writing tests for this behavior is particularly tedious and repetitive.
 - Should messages be written to stderr instead of stdout?
+- Could creation of modules' readme file be automated, particularly the "usage" and "examples" sections?

 Version History